 Recovering from a serious personal injury can be a life-changing experience.
 In many instances, family members are also effected when lost wages, physical disabilities and other obstacles begin to impact the daily routines of those associated with the victim.
-While knowing who to contact for legal advice can be a challenging task, it’s important that victims consider having legal representation to ensure that their interests are being protected while they are recovering from their injuries.
+While knowing who to contact for legal advice can be a challenging task, it’s important that victims consider legal representation by a personal injury lawyer to ensure that their interests are being protected while they are recovering from their injuries.

 Our CEO and President Attorney Geoff McDonald is a member of the prestigious National Trial Lawyers Association – Top 100 list – a group of premier trial lawyers from each state in the nation – and also the American Association for Justice.